Glycopyrrolate/formoterol (By breathing)

 - Increased risk of worsening asthma, which may lead to hospitalization, intubation, and death in patients with asthma who take this medicine without an inhaled steroid

 - Paradoxical bronchospasm (trouble breathing right after use), which can be life-threatening

-- Do not use this medicine for a sudden COPD attack.
+- Do not use this medicine for a sudden COPD attack, or if symptoms of a COPD attack has already started.
 Make sure you always have your rescue medicine with you to treat sudden symptoms.
 Tell your doctor right away if your condition gets worse or you need to use your other medicine more often than usual.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision, eye pain, seeing halos around objects

 - Chest pain, fast, pounding, or uneven heartbeat